frappe/erpnext/erpnext/docs/user/manual/en/customize-erpnext/kanban-board.md

 Kanban is a Japanese manufacturing system in which the supply of components is regulated through the use of an instruction card sent along the production line.

-In ERPNext Kanban board can be an laternative for the list views.
+In ERPNext Kanban board can be an alternative for the list views.
 It helps you in visualizing various documents (like Task, Projects, Quotatio etc.) based on some status on a virtual board.
 Also, you can easily update card status by dragging and dropping to required status column.
 Kanban Board helps to visualize, control and optimize workflow and collaborate in real-time with the entire team.

 ###Create new Kanban Board